abcrun/whiskers/README.md

 ### Parameters (参数)
 ###### .render(template,data,fn)
 - `template:Required` -- A string stands for the template or an template object created by `Whiskers.create(template)`.
-- `data:Optional` -- The data for the template.
+- `data:Optional` -- The data of the template.
-- `fn:Optional` -- A function excutes when rendering.
+- `fn:Optional` -- A function excutes before rendering which can be used to format data.

 ###### template (模板)
 - `#` -- id : `div#test` stands for `<div id="test"></div>`